rusty-bits/OC-tool/README.md

 **Notes:**

+-still a work in progress, code needs cleaning, I'm working on it
 -unsure if macOS Catalina will support bash commands right out of the box
 ....rewrote code to be POSIX compliant so it will run without issue in sh
--still a work in progress, code needs cleaning, I'm working on it
+....this may break on the fly Shell.efi building if edksetup.sh is not POSIX compliant
 -basic Tools folder support is done for Shell.efi - needs improvement
 -planning on adding ACPI folder support if I get around to it